 - voice and experience matters

 - the customer must be at the heart of what you do

 Business Connect is a NSW Government program.
 It offers personalised business advice, live events and resources for small businesses in NSW.
 To improve the digital experience and centralise all information relevant to NSW businesses, the Business Connect website was earmarked to migrate to nsw.gov.au, under the OneCX program.

 What was my involvement in the migration?

-The dual role required close collaboration with the dedicated OneCX business delivery team, including:
+The dual role required close collaboration with the dedicated OneCX program business delivery team, including: